Marriage and health: Spousal adherence to fitness programs

 There exists several studies specifically examining the effect of spousal engagement on exercise program adherence.
-For example, one study examined healthy couples' behavior based on a 12-month fitness program where researchers tracked the behaviors between 30 married-singles vs. 32 married pairs.
-Their results reveal statistically significant differences: at the end of the study, 6.3% of the married-pairs had dropped out of the program, compared to 43% of the married singles.
+For example, one study examined healthy couples' behavior based on a 12-month fitness program where researchers tracked the behaviors between 30 married individuals vs. 32 married pairs- that is, people who had joined the exercise program together (as pairs) or by themselves (individually).
+Their results reveal statistically significant differences: at the end of the study, 6.3% of the married-pairs had dropped out of the program, compared to 43% of the married individuals.
 These findings are consistent with previous research, and they point to the notion that social support in the form of "spousal participation" exerts beneficial effect on adherence towards fitness programs, or in general, most types of health-related joint endeavor.

+Links to mental health

+Consistently, studies have shown that couples with marital status have shown to have lower rates of mental health disorders than their counterparts being divorced or never married.
+Marriage has been seen to be beneficial to meeting the social and intimacy needs of individuals as well as increasing their sense of social status among their peers.

 Marital quality

 While simply being married is associated on average with better health, the health impacts of marriage are affected by marital quality.
 High marital quality is typically characterized as high self-reported satisfaction with the relationship, generally positive attitudes toward one's spouse, and low levels of hostile and negative behavior.
 Conversely, low marital quality is characterized as low self-reported satisfaction with the relationship, generally negative attitudes toward one's spouse, and high levels of hostile and negative behavior.
 A troubled marriage is a significant source of stress, and limits one's ability to seek support from other relationships.
 Unmarried people are, on average, happier than those unhappily married.
 A meta-analysis of 126 studies found that greater marital quality is related to better health, with effect sizes comparable to those of health behaviors such as diet and exercise.
 Explanations for the links between marital quality and health focus on social-cognitive and emotional processes, health behaviors, and a bidirectional association with mental illness.